128technology/docs/docs/cli_reference.md

 #### Description

-The 'commit' command causes the 128T router to validate the candidate configuration, and then replace the running configuration with the candidate configuration (assuming it passes the validation step).
+The `commit` command causes the 128T router to validate the candidate configuration, and then replace the running configuration with the candidate configuration (assuming it passes the validation step).
 It is used once a series of configuration changes have been made, and an administrator wishes to "activate" those configuration changes.

 When run from a 128T conductor, the conductor will first validate the configuration itself before distributing configuration to all of its managed routers for each of them to validate the configuration.
 After the managed routers have all reported the results of their validation, the commit activity takes place (assuming a successful validation).
 This distributed validation can be skipped by using the validate-local keyword argument.